hkclr-manipulation-group/embodied-ai-on-dual-arm-v1/README.md

-# Embodied AI on Our Dual Arm System V1
+# Embodied AI on Dual Arm System V1

 **Embodied Intelligence** refers to intelligent systems that possess a physical body and acquire intelligence through **perception, action, and interaction with the environment**.
 By tightly coupling embodiment with **Vision–Language Models (VLMs)**, robotic systems can understand high-level semantic instructions such as *“organize the workspace”* or *“assist a human operator”*, and autonomously decompose them into executable action sequences with coherent task-level planning.